RoboticsClubIITDelhi/WASP/README.md

 ### Weeks 8-9: Hardware improvements and locomotion
 - Refined access point circuits
 - Refined central bot chassis
-- added controls to run the bot via buttons on a self-hosted web server
+- added controls to run the bot via buttons on a self-hosted website
+- added a button to get cordinates of bot on the website

 ## 📚 Resources